 by Bob Stepno

-“JHeroes.com” or “Newspaper Heroes on the Air” is a nostalgic media-history blog and podcast about old-time radio’s portrayals of journalists, from fictional role models like Clark Kent and Lois Lane to dramatized biographies of Greeley, Pulitzer and other pioneer printers, publishers, editors and reporters.
-Since 2011, the site also has been a Web-first draft of what may be a printed book someday.
+“JHeroes.com” or “Newspaper Heroes on the Air” is a multimedia book-in-progress, a nostalgic history of old-time radio’s portrayals of journalists — from fictional role models like Clark Kent and Lois Lane to real-life pioneer printers, publishers, editors and reporters whose lives were dramatized on radio, including Horace Greeley, Joseph Pulitzer, Margaret Fuller, Nellie Bly and many others.

-The phenomenon of mid-20th century radio dramatists glorifying newspaper journalists strikes me as ironic and interesting, considering that radio was the “new medium” of the day — competing with newspapers for audience attention and advertising.
-But, through the 1930s, ’40s and ’50s, radio’s dramatic writers couldn’t help reflecting just how big a part of daily life newspapers were.
-Along the way radio offered its listening audience lessons in newspaper history, reporting-practice, newspaper ethics, newspaper business, and newspaper romance.
+Radio was the “new media” of the day — competing with newspapers for audience attention and advertising — but, throughout the 1930s, ’40s and ’50s, radio’s dramatic writers couldn’t help reflecting just how big a part of daily life newspapers were.
+Radio not only borrowed characters from newspaper comics like “Little Orphan Annie” and Superman, but also inherited the papers’ comic strip serial format.

-The site is based on research I began in 2006 after discovering several journalist-hero characters in podcasts and digital archives of old-time radio programs.
+The site is based on research I began in 2005 after discovering several journalist-hero characters in podcasts and digital archives of old-time radio programs.
 Unlike a lot of blogs, nothing here is ever “finished.”
-That is, I do return to dated and undated posts to correct errors, polish phrases, or add material.
-Date-stamped blog posts with individual radio-episode players are featured on the main page, starting with the most recent addition to the site.
-The blog posts have been less frequent since 2013, as I moved to development of the top-menu “pages,” which discuss entire series, themes or topics and consolidate the earlier blog posts.
+That is, I do return to dated posts and undated “pages” to correct errors, polish phrases, or add material.
+Date-stamped posts with individual radio-episode mp3 players are featured on the Jheroes home page, starting with the most recent addition to the site, in standard WordPress blog format.
+The posts have been less frequent since 2013, as I moved to development of the top-menu “pages,” which discuss entire series, themes or topics and consolidate the earlier blog posts.
 For example, see the “Cavalcade of America” or “Superman” pages.

-I have been especially gratified by online feedback from the families of radio actors and real-life journalists mentioned in these pages, as well as members of the Old Time Radio Researchers Group and other radio bloggers who have made audio archives available online, including the MP3 files I link to throughout this site.
+I have been especially gratified by online feedback from the families of radio actors and real-life journalists mentioned in these pages, as well as members of the Old Time Radio Researchers Group and other radio bloggers who have made audio archives available online.

 I’m interested in how the public formed its opinions of 20th century newspaper journalists: Their ethics, professional practices, personal lifestyles, and importance to society.
 Obviously some impressions came from what journalists said in the newspapers themselves, but images of reporters, editors and publishers were present throughout American popular culture, from Broadway to Hollywood to best-selling fiction.
 Numerous books have focused on movie portrayals of journalists, but radio had its own messages, delivered them right into the home, and has been mostly neglected by “image of the journalist” researchers.